NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 #### Skills Configuration

-Step one is to globally configure Skills client, we suggest application's entry point such as main.js or App.vue:
+Step one is to globally configure the Skills client, we suggest including it in the application's entry point such as main.js or App.vue:

 ::: warning Reminder
-SkillsConfiguration is a singleton and you only need to provide configuration information once per your applications runtime.
+SkillsConfiguration is a singleton and you only need to provide configuration information once per your application's runtime.
 :::